 3. No depth to their answers

-Behavioural interviewing techniques will allow you to ask several layers of questions around the original question and when people lack genuine knowledge, understanding and experience, they tend to come unstuck.
+Behavioural interviewing techniques will allow you to ask several layers of questions around the original question.
+When people lack genuine knowledge, understanding, and experience, they tend to come unstuck.
 When you take this approach they generally start to waffle.

 4. They see their job as 9-5

-Some jobs are for plodders, but when most of us recruit, we want dynamic, energetic, self-motivated people who can take on responsibility and treat your company and customers with care and attention and grow with the company.
+Some jobs are for plodders, but when most of us recruit, we want dynamic, energetic, self-motivated people who can take on responsibility, and treat your company and customers with care and attention and grow with the company.